 I’ve made millions of dollars selling video courses online and I used YouTube to do that.
 Almost all of the top videos on my channel with over a hundred thousand views sell courses.
-It worked good.
+It worked well.
 I made videos just trying to sell video courses, sold a lot of hacking courses and still sell hacking courses even though the videos were removed.

-The videos were made with the intent to sell courses and when made, these got a lot of Youtube subscribers out of the videos but I didn’t care about the Youtube subscribers.
+The videos were made with the intent to sell courses and when made, they got a lot of Youtube subscribers out of the videos but I didn’t care about the Youtube subscribers.
 I was only using the videos to make sales and wasn’t thinking much about how this would impact my YouTube channel because I was focused on selling video courses.